walkie/DotFiles/README.md

 reboot Emacs after the installs are done.

 Run `M-x package-list-packages` then `U x` to update installed packages.

-## (Neo)vim

-The configuration is optimized for Neovim but should work for plain vim, gvim, and MacVim as well.

-Plugins are managed by [vim-plug](https://github.com/junegunn/vim-plug).
-The plugin manager should be automatically installed after launching vim for the first time.

-Run `:PlugUpdate` from within vim to install the plugins for the first time, or to update them.

 ## Haskell and Rust